proof88/PGE/PGE/docpages/menu-04-Networking.md

 just multiply above results by 7 (server sending to itself avoids GNS level thus we multiply by nClientsCount instead of nPlayersCount):
  - **v0.1.2:** 30 240 PKT/s with 8 104 320 Byte/s Outgoing Packet Data Rate Total;
  - **v0.1.4:** 3 626 PKT/s with 189 574 Byte/s Outgoing Packet Data Rate Total (88% decrease in packet rate and 98% decrease in packet data rate).

-TODO: we should also think about using unreliable conneciton!

 \subsubsection detailed_packet_rate Detailed Packet Rate per Function